Anura Tennekoon: International career

 Tennekoon was the ninth ODI cap for Sri Lanka, and played four One Day International (ODI) matches, leading the Sri Lankan side in all of them.
 Tennekoon captained the Sri Lankan cricket team at the inaugural Cricket World Cup of 1975, during which he played his first three ODIs.
 The first match was played against the West Indies on 7 June 1975, ended in defeat for Sri Lanka who managed to score only 86 runs.
 Tennekoon too was unsuccessful in this match, having been caught by David Murray off the bowling of Bernard Julien without scoring.
 The Sri Lankan team played their second match of the tournament against Australia on 11 June 1975.
 They lost the match, but Tennekoon was more successful this time – he scored 48 runs off 71 deliveries, before being bowled out by Ian Chappell just two runs short of his half century.
 According to the Wisden Cricketers' Almanack, Tennekoon and teammate Michael Tissera batted without being intimidated by the Australian fast bowling attack despite two of their teammates having to retire after being injured.
 Sri Lanka's third and last match in the tournament was against Pakistan on 14 June 1975.
 Tennekoon made 30 runs for his team, but Pakistan easily defeated Sri Lanka.

 Tennekoon's fourth and final ODI was against New Zealand on 9 June 1979, as part of the 1979 Cricket World Cup.
 He made the highest score and only half-century of his ODI career during this match, making 59 runs off 96 deliveries before being bowled out by Warren Stott.
 Later, he damaged a hamstring during practices and could not play for the rest of the tournament.
 He was replaced as captain by Bandula Warnapura.
 Sri Lanka received full member status of the International Cricket Council in 1982, two years after Tennekoon's retirement.
 The achievements of Sri Lankan players like Tennekoon may have contributed to this.

 Cricket administration

 After his retirement from the game, Tennekoon has functioned as the manager of the Sri Lanka A cricket team.
 He was appointed chief executive officer of Sri Lanka Cricket, the governing body for cricket in Sri Lanka, in December 2000.
-He held the position until late 2003, when he resigned due to personal reasons.
+He held the position until late 2003, when he resigned for personal reasons.
 In 2009, Tennekoon was appointed to the selection committee for the national cricket team.

+Autobiography

+In March 2020, he unveiled his autobiography titled Passionately Cricket which he indicated as a tribute to his wife Nelun Ramanayake and also dedicated the book to her.
+He revealed that his wife had typed out the transcripts for the autobiography and he highlighted that the autobiography contains the life trajectory of how his journey as a cricketer began from schooling days.
+He launched his autobiography on a special occasion at the Sinhalese Sports Club.
+He also handed over the first copy of his book to his former captain Michael Tissera.